 The two required exams focus on identifying and fixing common OS X problems and issues, and on using a variety of Apple Service and Support products and practices to diagnose and repair Apple hardware.
 ACMT certification verifies skills and knowledge that may be relevant to certain employers, such as Apple resellers or self-supporting operations such as school systems, colleges or universities.

 The ACMT is a permanent credential and does not require annual recertification.
 However, as new products are added to the Apple portfolio, technicians may be required to obtain special training and pass exams on products that require special handling.
 For those products, passing the associated exams would be required to obtain service parts.
 Product specific exams ensure that Apple technicians maintain the high quality for which they're known.

 Individuals who want to become certified to troubleshoot and repair Mac computers need to pass a different set of exams.
 Visit the ACMT 2016 page for all of the details.

 |Prerequisites & Required Courses||AppleCare Technician Training recommended|

 |Number of Exams||Two exams (number of questions vary, time is typically under two hours):|

 • OS X Yosemite 10.10 Troubleshooting Exam (9L0-066)

-Apple also offers two- and five-day instructor-led training courses to prepare for the ACMT: Apple Authorized Training Center
+Apple also offers 2- and 5-day instructor-led training courses to prepare for the ACMT: Apple Authorized Training Center